moahritz/Pricing-Intangbiles/README.md

 -   Fucking get behind how to fix this fucking shit of a whore piece of git connection without suing github desktop those bunch of motherless sloths. die -\> did it (will keep this as a memento tho)

 -   Show the difference of the Factors when RMW is divided by be, or by be_int

+List of test plots:

+All the recreated fama french factors with the originals.

+All the intangible factors with the recreated fff.

+The two different rmw_int factors